“Dancing with Giants” Shows the Fight Outside the Ring

 Each actor was masterful in their performance, but oftentimes there was something in the way that stopped their synergy from igniting, whether it was the sometimes distant blocking or the script itself.
 With Yussel, played by a sly and mirthful Tovah Feldshuh (David Feldshuh’s six time Emmy- and Tony-nominated sister), there wasn’t enough depth in the character design to do more than weave in and out of the giants instead of facing them as an equal dance partner.
 That wasn’t Feldshuh’s fault, though.
-Her understanding of the character was what grounded the larger-than-life presence and all of Jacobs’ fast-talking “specialties” into something believable and enjoyable as she flitted about, her head barely reaching Sam Bardwell’s (Max Schmeling) shoulder, humming and dancing.
+Her understanding of the character was what grounded the larger-than-life presence and all of Jacobs’ fast-talking “specialties” into something believable and enjoyable as she flitted about, her head barely reaching Sam Bardwell’s (Max Schmeling) shoulder as she hummed and danced around him.

 The scenes where Nazi Reich Minister of Propaganda Joseph Goebbels (James Cunningham), Yussel and the reticent Schmeling are the best moments of the play.
 Then you can see how deliberate Bardwell’s pacing and tension are, and you can experience Cunninghams finesse as an actor as you sense his capacity (and execution) of evil while still seeing his own struggle for power among Hitler’s ranks.
 Yussel, of course, smooths over it all, striking up deals and making jokes even as he hopes to spit in Hitler’s face.